 First Offense: Confiscation.
-Principal/Student conference, dete ntion, or in-scho ool suspension.
-Subsequent Offense: Confiscation.
-Principal/Stud ent conference, detention, or in-school suspension.
+Principal/Studer conference, dete ntion, or in-sch ool su spension.
+Subsequent Offense: Confiscation. detention, or in- Principal/Stud school suspension conference,

 Public Display of Affection - Physical contact that is inappropriate for the school setting including, but not limited to, kissing, hugging and groping.